Published October 25, 2018

 The program boasts an 85% graduation rate, surpassing the national undergraduate conferral rate of public research universities.
-This year, students and faculty celebrated additional milestones: three students who completed the Dual Diploma Program (DDP) were accepted into a UB master’s program, and one student, Ugur Eker, earned his PhD in civil engineering.
+This year, students and faculty celebrated additional milestones: three students who completed the Dual Diploma Program (DDP) were accepted into a UB master’s program, and two students, Ugur Eker and Ali Gurbuz,will earn their PhDs in civil engineering later this year.

 Eker, who has been in Buffalo since 2010, says this program made the prospect of studying in the U.S. realistic.
 The DDP’s status as an official Turkish government program makes it simpler for students to transition into an education program in the United States.